 Terms and Conditions

-PRICING AND INVOICING
+2. PRICING AND INVOICING

-UKLEI will adhere to, and charge clients the standard fees as set out below.
+UKLEI will adhere to and charge clients the standard fees as set out below.

 UKLEI will apply VAT as deemed appropriate, in line with Swedish VAT rules for the provision of services within Sweden, to EU member states and to the rest of the world.
-UKLEI will rely on the VAT number and billing data for the paying entity (Payer) that the User has registered, which may differ from the LEI holder.
+UKLEI will rely on the VAT number and billing data for the paying entity (the 'Payer') that the User has registered, which may differ from the LEI holder.
 UKLEI will not provide any additional tax certificates, VAT enquiries or similar.